-Two clustering approaches allow data subject to the MNAR scenario to be analyzed.
+Two clustering approaches allow data subject to non-ignorable mechanism to be analyzed.
 Thus, \citet{chiAmer2016} introduces the $K$-POD algorithm that extends the $K$-means to the case of missing data even if the missing mechanism is unknown.
 However, this approach suffers from the standard drawbacks of the $K$-means algorithm (\emph{i.e.,} assumptions of spherical clusters and equals proportions of the clusters).
-Alternatively, using a \emph{selection model} approach (see \citet{little1993pattern} and the definition in Section~\ref{sec:model}), \citet{miaoJASA2016} proposed a specific Gaussian mixtures and $t$-mixtures to analyze data under MNAR scenario.
-For such approach, the missingness process must be specified (probit and logit distributions are generally used).
-However, this approach produces strong bias if the parametric assumptions (made on the covariate distribution or on the missingness process) are violated.
+Alternatively, using a \emph{selection model} approach (see \citet{little1993pattern} and the definition in Section~\ref{sec:model}), \citet{miaoJASA2016} proposed specific Gaussian mixtures and $t$-mixtures to cluster continuous data under a non-ignorable mechanism.
+For such an approach, the missingness mechanism must be specified; probit and logit distributions are generally used.
+However, this approach produces strong bias if the parametric assumptions, made either on the covariate distribution or on the missingness mechanism, are violated.